 WAYS TO COMPOST – people with garden, allotment etc

-Compost bins: can be found free on schemes such as Freegle or Freecycle, or Newcastle Council offers a discount scheme to buy one.
-Some have little doors at the base to open up to scrape out compost (as the oldest material is at the bottom); others need you to tip the whole thing over, which is a bigger job and means you have to put back the newer material that had been at the top.
+Compost bins: can be found free on schemes such as Freegle or Freecycle, or Newcastle Council offers a discount scheme to buy bins and wormeries - council info here.
+It links to this website where the offer can be used, by entering your postcode.
+Some bins have little doors at the base to open up to scrape out compost (as the oldest material is at the bottom); others need you to tip the whole thing over, which is a bigger job and means you have to put back the newer material that had been at the top.
 Tip: if on an allotment, dig a trough a few inches deep to stand it in, then restore the soil, perhaps with some stones – helps to avoid rats digging into the base.
 Your throwaways are their Michelin star temptations!
 Cost tends to start at about £25.

 Green allotment piles: the more experienced allotment gardeners see no need for bins – they create sections of the plot for all green waste – trimmings from produce, leaves, non-pernicious weeds, sometimes food scraps as well – and leave it several years to rot down.
 Layers of accelerator, such as horse manure or ashes from allotment bonfires, can be added in layers every so often.
 They may have two or three on the go, each with a “vintage” one year newer than the next, so that the compost gradually becomes available each year and returned to the soil.
 Can be made at no cost if you have a few leftover planks.

 Once I’d caught the composting contagion, I began to feel guilty if going on holiday meant food waste going into landfill.
 The dangers of climate change don’t “have a holiday”!
 So now we try to plan for the food waste when we travel.

 Bringing food waste back: where feasible, we take our food caddies with us and simply bring back food scraps for our compost bins.